ericsonga/APCSAReview/_sources/LoopBasics/lMistakes.rst

       }
    }

 Here is an example of going past the bounds of a string.
-This code should double all by the first and last letter in message.
+This code should double all but the first and last letter in message.
 Fix the code so that it doesn't cause an error.

  .. activecode:: while_loop_mistake2
    :language: java